hewlett-packard-lovecraft/brain-stroke-prediction/writeup/main.md

 Our first problem is that 30% of the records are from patients with unknown smoking status.
-Our dataset contains categorical and continuous values, so we impute these unknowns with the MissForest algorithm, a performant and computationally efficient missing value imputation algorithm that handles mixed-type data.
+Our dataset contains categorical and continuous values, so we impute these unknowns with MissForest, a performant and computationally efficient missing value imputation algorithm that handles mixed-type data^[@Stekhoven_2011].

 Moreover, the dataset of electronic heaalth records is highly unbalanced.
 Out of 43,401 records in the dataset, only 748 are from patients with